felipelouza/gsa-is/README.md

-This code is an implementation of gSAIS and gSACA-K [1], which extend the linear-time suffix sorting algorithms SAIS [2] and SACA-K [3] to compute the generalized suffix array for a collection of strings.
+This code is an implementation of gSAIS and gSACA-K [1], which extend the linear-time suffix sorting algorithms SAIS [2] and SACA-K [3] to compute the generalized suffix array for a collection of strings, maintaining their theoretical bounds and improving their practical performance.

+--

 Moreover, we show how these algorithms can be modified to also compute the longest common prefix (LCP) array and the document array (DA) as a byproduct,